adavattedeve/Portfolio/README.md

 Objective:

-    Turn based strategy game.
-This project was a part of a school assigment and had strict deadlines.
+    Turn based strategy/manager game.
+This project was a part of a school assignment for Software Design course.
 Project was left unfinished due to bad time estimations.

 Most important new things learned:

-    - Working on tight schedules
+    - Working to tight deadlines
-    - Planning software architechture
+    - Creating UML diagrams for software design
-    - Data serialization in Unity
+    - Serialization in Unity
     - Creating simple 3D models and animations with blender
     - 2D vector graphics for UI and particle effects
-    - basics of LMMS for "music"

-Estimated project time line:
+Estimated project timeline:

     started: early september 2015
     ended: mid december 2015